 Get rid of the bad gas safely and carefully and put some fresh gas in your ATV.

 For both carbureted engines and fuel-injected engines, check the fuel lines for any damage or cracks.

-But for carbureted ATVs, see how the ATV runs when you move the fuel selector to RESERVE instead of ON.
+But for carbureted models, see how it runs when you move the fuel selector to RESERVE instead of ON.

-I’ve seen bad fuel lines cause an ATV to have running issues but moving the fuel selector to reserve often fixes it.
+I’ve seen bad fuel lines cause an engine to have running issues, but moving the fuel selector to reserve often fixes it.
 This is because people don’t use reserve as much, so the lines stay cleaner.